 - Go to CONFIGURATION > Configuration Tree > Box > Virtual Servers > your virtual server > Assigned Services > Firewall > Security Policy.

 - Click Lock.

-- Select the Enable SSL Interception checkbox.
+- Select the Enable SSL Interception check box.

 - In the Exception Handling section, add domains that should be excluded from SSL Interception.
 SSL-encrypted traffic to and from these domains is not decrypted, although SSL Interception is globally enabled.
 Domains automatically include all subdomains.
-E.g., google.com will also includes mail.google.com
+E.g., google.com will also include mail.google.com

 - Click Send Changes and Activate.